 Considering the prevalence of family-owned businesses across the continent, family offices are well placed to facilitate the protection and transmission of wealth.
 They allow wealth created in Africa to be reinvested in Africa and provide a more customised offering than private banks and wealth managers.
 However, although the continent's new and successful entrepreneurs tend to favour structuring their wealth in local jurisdictions, the concept of a family office is reasonably new in Africa.

 Is Africa ready to accept the concept of family office?

-There are over 6,200 multi-millionaires in Africa (US$10 million+) and total private wealth held there is expected to rise by 30%, reaching USD 2.6 trillion by 2030.
-As a result, family offices are expected to rise in popularity on the continent.1 Whether next-generation entrepreneurs effectively begin their own family office or simply create bespoke structures for specific investment projects will depend on a number of factors including the intended investment period, the location of investments and their perceived risk.
+With over 6,900 multi-millionaires in Africa and estimates suggesting the African wealth management market will grow by around 7% pa 2020-30, family offices will inevitably rise in popularity on the continent.1 Whether next-generation entrepreneurs effectively begin their own family office or simply create bespoke structures for specific investment projects will depend on a number of factors including the intended investment period, the location of investments and their perceived risk.
 What matters is to have a holistic view of the situation.
 The solutions offered by the family office should encompass the human, social and financial family dynamics, succession planning and the transfer of wealth to the next generation.

 Africa's local solution to succession planning

 For prospective family office clients wishing to use a local African solution, Mauritius is an attractive proposition.
 Although it will take some time for Mauritius to be recognised as a family office destination to the same tune as established wealth management jurisdictions such as Jersey or Switzerland, it is well placed to succeed.